5 Places To Visit In Anuradhapura

 This stone sculpture is considered one of the most exquisite artworks of ancient Sinhalese artisans.
 Even though today it is residing at the museum of Isurumuni, it was discovered at Ranmasu Uyana, the pleasure garden of the king.
 Therefore, this sculpture considered to have no religious significance.
 The royal park was located adjoining the Isurumuni vihara.

-Archaeologists are in different opinion with regards to the subject of the sculpture.
+Archaeologists are indifferent opinion with regards to the subject of the sculpture.
 Some scholars believe it to be Prince Saliya (the son of great king Dutugemunu) and his wife, Ashokamala.
 The romantic story of the duo is well known in the history of Sri Lanka.
 According to the historical information, price Saliya, a legitimate successor of the kingship had sacrificed his throne by marrying an outcaste beautiful lady.

 Well-known writer Martin Wickramasinghe described the sculpture as a refined piece of erotic sculpture in his book ‘Buddhism and art’.
 He further elaborates it to be lovers.
 According to Mr Wikramasinghe, the gesture of the man’s head (raised shoulder touching the head) is known as ‘nihancita mudra’ denoting the pleasure of seeing the beloved.
 He opines that the man could be a soldier, based on the dress and the sword and the shield behind figures.
 Therefore the sculpture may represent a soldier and his wife before the departure of the soldier or after his arrival from the duty.

 Another group of artisans believes it to be the God Shiva with his wife Parvati.
-Some believe it to be ‘Bodhisatwa Manjusri’, the symbol of wisdom.
+Some belief it to be ‘Bodhisatwa Manjusri’, the symbol of wisdom.
 The figure of the man is carrying a sword on the shoulder, which believed to be a symbol of wisdom.
 Today, this sculpture is well known throughout the region as a masterpiece of aesthetic beauty from the early days of Sri Lankan civilization.

 Ranmasu Uyana is located adjoining Tisa wewa (reservoir) in Anuradhapura.
 It was used as the pleasure garden of the king and dating back to more than 2000 years.
 The well-planned garden was spreading over 40 acres of land.
-It showcases some important factors of the gardening and urban planning in the days of the pre-Christian era.
+It showcases some important factors of gardening and urban planning in the days of the pre-Christian era.
 The garden was located in a rocky outcrop and huge boulders were carefully used to enhance the natural beauty of the garden.

 The granite stones were extensively used for other constructions such as pillars and seating places in the garden.
 There are three ponds in Ranmasu Uyana and all of them are completely constructed by using nicely carved stone slabs.
 The water for the bathing ponds was supplied from the nearby Tissa wewa.
 The water was directed through the underground canal system and there had been a mechanism to filter the water before pouring into the ponds.
 Ranmasu Uyana believed to be the spot, where Saliya and Ashokamala frequently met.